 The site is identified as flood prone.
-No long-term impacts on flood flows are expected given the temporary nature of events.
+No long-term impacts on flood flows are expected because of this application, given the temporary nature of events.
 An emergency plan is required to be prepared for all events in accordance with the EMP.
-As such, it is considered any flood risk can be effectively mitigated through appropriate management.
-Council's stormwater engineer has provided a satisfactory referral and recommended a condition of consent allowing events to be cancelled in the event of extreme weather.
+Accordingly, it is considered any flood risk can be effectively mitigated through appropriate management.
+Further, existing generic event DAs include a condition allowing events to be cancelled in certain circumstances, such as adverse weather.
+A similar will be recommended in relation to the subject application.